EnterpriseBranding/action-dynamic-readme/README.md

 >
 > :information_source: Even though **Reusable includes** and **Inline Includes** do the same work, they can come in handy when you are generating a template and saving it in the same file.
 It preserves the include comment which will be parsed again when re-generating the template, and the contents of the include will be updated accordingly.
 >
-> :warning: To avoid rendering File Includes in this section, we have used `\!`.
-Make sure to use only `!` to render the file include.
+> :warning: To avoid rendering File Includes / variables in this readme, we have used a [emptycharacter](https://emptycharacter.com/) after `$` & `<`.
+>
+> DO NOT COPY & PASTE THE BELOW TEXT it will not work properly. please do type it your self
 ---
 ### For live Demo Please Check [Demo Repository](https://github.com/varunsridharan/demo-dynamic-readme)
 ---